Presidency of Salvador Allende: Argentina

 Allende received the 1973 election of Héctor Cámpora, who had previously lived in exile in Chile, as good news.
 Allende sent in Aniceto Rodríguez to Buenos Aires to work on an alliance between the Socialist Party of Chile and the Justicialism.
-Later Allende assisted to the presidential inauguration of Campora.
+Later Allende assisted to the presidential inauguration of Cámpora.
 All of this was seen with good eyes by Juan Perón who came to refer to Allende as "compañero".
 However Perón also used Allende as a warning example for the most radical of his followers.
 In September just a few days before the 1973 Chilean coup d'etat he addressed the Tendencia Revolucionaria:

 If you want to do as Allende, then look how it goes for Allende.
 One has to be calm.